LennyTheDude/calc/README.md

 A calculator.
+Vanilla JS + pure CSS.
 That's it.

-Check it out in action here https://lennythedude.github.io/calc/
+Look at it in action https://lennythedude.github.io/calc/